 Application for TWC-VR Services

-During the application for services, TWC-VR staff must—
+During the application for VR services, TWC-VR staff must—

-Provide a Texas Voter Registration Application to customers of voting age.
+Provide an opportunity for voter registration to all customers of voting age.
 In Texas, an individual may register to vote when they are at least 17 years and 10 months old, if they will be 18 years of age on Election Day.
 Help the customer complete the Texas Voter Registration Application, if the customer requests assistance;

 Mail the completed application within five calendar days of receipt, unless the customer declines assistance.
-If the customer indicates they wish to submit the application themselves or take the blank application form, provide them the information for mailing directly to the voter registrar or submit the application online at https://vrapp.sos.state.tx.us/;
+If the customer indicates they wish to submit the application themselves or take the blank application form, provide them the information for mailing directly to the voter registrar or submitting the application online at https://vrapp.sos.state.tx.us/;

 Document that voter registration services were provided to the customer by: